NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Fixed uninitialized offset error in `DyeColorIdMap` when given invalid dye color IDs.

+**For Minecraft: Bedrock Edition 1.19.30**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.9.0
 Released 20th September 2022.